-Bucks UTC works closely with our charity partner, Buckinghamshire Disability Service, and many other local causes.
+Bucks UTC works closely with a range of charities.
 We aim to get our students involved in as many community projects as possible, allowing them to put the skills they learn at Bucks UTC into practice in a real-world situation.
 This creates a win-win situation, where our students are able to gain some great experience, whilst our partners gain a valuable asset in achieving their goals.
 See below for an example of how we engage with and help the community.

 Mix 96 Easter Egg Appeal